DyaaEdDeen/AR-App/README.md

 - **C#** for scripting
 - **Android Build Support** for Unity to compile APK files

+## Testing the project

+### Download the .apk file
+- you can find the .apk file of the project in the releases simply download it and run the app

 ## How to Build the Project for Android

 ### Prerequisites